gauthamchettiar/notes/aws-notes/05_RDS.md

 # Amazon Redshift
 - A datawarehousing (BI) tool that provides fast petabyte scale service.
 - Starts for as small as 0.25$ per hour upto $1000 per terabyte per year. (for ondemand basis)
-- RedShift can be configures as follows:
+- RedShift can be configured as follows:
 	1. Single Node (160GB)
 	2. Multi Node:
 		- Leader Node (Manages Client connections and recieved queries)